bradonomics/bradonomics.com/articles/_posts/2017-02-04-jekyll-dual-language.md

   <p>I'm paginating the secondary language blog with Georg Schmidl's <a href="https://github.com/scandio/jekyll-paginate-multiple">Jekyll Paginate Multiple plugin</a>.
 I've setup an <a href="https://github.com/bradonomics/jekyll-dual-language">example repo here</a>.</p>
 </div>

-Here are a few of the plugins I've tried that didn't work for me:
+Here are a few of the plugins I've tried that did *not* work for me:

 Plugins: